AKASHAorg/akasha-docs/docs/sdk/index.md

 const sdk = init();
 ```

-The main difference between the two is that `getSDK()` ensures that the sdk object is instantiated only one (singleton) whereas `init()` will instantiate it every time it's called.
+The main difference between the two is that `getSDK()` ensures that the sdk object is instantiated only once (singleton) whereas `init()` will instantiate it every time it's called.

 _returns_ [SDK instance](./sdk-instance)